Horse riding at the County Beach (Follet’s Beach)

 Where To Eat In Lake Jackson

-There are quite a few restaurants in Lake Jackson – from burgers to seafood from fast to slow food … and I found a winery.
+There are several restaurants in Lake Jackson – from burgers to seafood, from fast to slow food … and I found a winery.

 Swamp Shack – Cajun

 I enjoyed a delicious meal of shrimp and grits and the Bayou Punch.
 Brody had gator nuggets.
-The meal I had was enough for two – I couldn’t finish it all.
+My meal was enough for two – I couldn’t finish it all.

 Dairy Bar – hamburgers